Kasper Munkholm

 Utilize double taxation agreements

-Many countries have double taxation agreements (DTA’s) that help mitigate the risk of double taxation.
+When it comes global mobility taxation, many countries have double taxation agreements (DTA’s) that help mitigate the risk of double taxation.
 It is critical that you understand the DTA between the employees home country and host country, to minimize tax liabilities.

 If your employee is exempt from paying taxes in their home country due to a DTA, it’s crucial to obtain a certificate of tax residency in the host country.

 Without this document, the employee may still be required to pay taxes in their home country, potentially leading to double taxation.
 This can present a challenge in host countries where the certificate must be obtained in person at a local tax office.
-To avoid complications, it’s essential that the employee secures this certificate before returning home.
+To avoid issues, it’s essential that the employee secures this certificate before returning home.

 2. Double security contributions